jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

            def test_creating_dictionaries_with_numbers_as_keys(self):
                self.assertEqual({1: 'boom'}, {'one': 'boom'})
                self.assertEqual({2.5: 'works'}, {2.5: 'fails'})
-    the terminal updates to show an `AssertionError <./AssertionError.rst>`_ since the values are different
+    the terminal updates to show an :doc:`AssertionError` since the values are different
 * update the value on the right to make it pass
   .. code-block:: python